-During his 50-year scientific career, "Stass" received numerous awards, including the IEEE Radiation Effects Award; a Faculte des Sciences medal from the Academie de Montpellier, France; the NASA Exceptional Service Medal in 1992, and the GSFC "Award of Merit" in 1999.
+During his over 50-year scientific career, "Stass" received numerous awards, including the IEEE Radiation Effects Award; a Faculte des Sciences medal from the Academie de Montpellier, France; the NASA Exceptional Service Medal in 1992, and the GSFC "Award of Merit" in 1999.